HenkUyttenhove/NIKON-USB-shuttercontrol/README.md

 https://indilib.org/develop/developer-manual/104-scripting.html

 The main challenge is that these commands are console based so it requires some tricks to integrate this in the Python code.
+The first command in the code is a wait loop until Kstars/Ekos is triggered while the second command is used to retreive all the settings of Kstars/Ekos including the shutter timer and to use this in the actions for USBrelay.

 *Additional compilation*
+For Ubunutu (on pc or Raspberry):  apt-get install usbrelay (note that the usbrelay command as part of apt is buggy, compilation from code may be required)